-Manufacturing PMI in Brazil averaged 49.42 points from 2012 until 2020, reaching an all time high of 53.50 points in November of 2017 and a record low of 41.60 points in May of 2016.
+Manufacturing PMI in Brazil averaged 50.43 points from 2012 until 2021, reaching an all time high of 66.70 points in October of 2020 and a record low of 36 points in April of 2020.
 This page provides the latest reported value for - Brazil Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Manufacturing PMI in Brazil is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Brazil to stand at 51.00 in 12 months time.
-In the long-term, the Brazil Manufacturing PMI is projected to trend around 50.50 points in 2021 and 49.40 points in 2022, according to our econometric models.
+Manufacturing PMI in Brazil is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Manufacturing PMI is projected to trend around 51.00 points in 2022 and 55.00 points in 2023, according to our econometric models.